This article is also available in: Italiano

 Unlike the latter, however, Sidon always maintained a low profile in politics and this allowed her to devote full time to her main economic activities: dyeing and glass, the latter considered the best in Phenicia.
 Like the rest of the region, in 351 BC it suffered the invasion of the Persians and, less than 50 years later, that of Alexander the Great; the latter, in particular, also had a wonderful sarcophagus built, still visible today in the Archaeological Museum of Istanbul.

 Romans, Arabs, crusaders, Ottomans and present

-Under the Romans, the city maintained its constant and silent development, beating its own currency but remaining very far from the prestige obtained by Tyre.
-As for the latter, however, the 6th century earthquakes were decisive for a setback, which will make it particularly weak in front of the Arabs who conquered it in 636.
-With the arrival of the crusaders, all of Phenicia became the terrain of clashes and Sidon, in particular, became the seat of a particularly resistant castle that fell definitively only in 1249 thanks to the Mamelukes.
+Under the Romans, the city maintained its constant and silent development, beating its own currency but remaining very far from the prestige obtained by Tire.
+As for the latter, however, the earthquakes of the 6th century were decisive for a setback, which made it particularly weak in the face of the Arabs who conquered it in 636.
+With the arrival of the Crusaders, all of Phenicia became a land of clashes and Sidon, in particular, became the seat of a particularly resistant castle which finally fell only in 1249 thanks to the Mamluks.